Maramureș: Geography

 Maramureș is a valley enclosed by the Oaș, Gutâi, Țibleș and Rodnei mountains (the northern section of the Inner Eastern Carpathians) to the west and south, the Maramureș Mountains and the central section of the Outer Eastern Carpathians to the east and north.
 The valley is drained through a narrow opening, the Khust Gate, at Khust.
 Several dozen small mountain rivers and creeks flow into the river Tisa.
 It is forested and not easily accessible.

-The limits of the region are between the parallels of 47°33' N and 47°02' N and the meridians of 23°15' E and 25°03' E. Maramureș represents one of the largest depressions in the Carpathians, covering an area of about 10,000 km².
+The limits of the region are between the parallels of 47°33' N and 47°02' N and the meridians of 23°15' E and 25°03' E. Maramureș represents one of the largest depressions in the Carpathians, covering an area of about 10,000 km2.

 Its length from Khust to Prislop Pass is about 150 km and width from North to South is up to 80 km.

 The main mountain passes linking Maramureș with the neighboring regions are high and in the past were hardly accessible in the winter.
 The Prislop Pass (1,416 m high) links the east of the region with Moldavia, Dealul Ștefăniței (1,254 m) links the south to Transylvania, the Pintea Pass (987 m) towards Baia Mare, Fărgău (587 m) in the west links the region to Oaș Country, while Frasini Pass (Yasinia; 931 m) links the north of the region to Galicia.

 The mountains surrounding this region occupy more than half of the area.
-A few peaks reach above 2,000 m, such as Pietrosul (2,303 m) in the Rodnei Mountains to the south and Hovârla (2,061 m) in Muntele Negru (Cernahora) to the north.
+A few peaks reach above 2,000 m, such as Pietrosul (2,303 m) in the Rodna Mountains to the south and Hovârla (2,061 m) in Muntele Negru (Cernahora) to the north.

 The heavy forested mountains sustain many protected species of plants, such as yew (Taxus baccata), larch (Larix decidua), Swiss pine (Pinus cembra), edelweiss (Leontopodium alpinum); and animals, such as lynx (Lynx lynx), chamois (Rupicapra rupicapra), alpine marmot (Marmota marmota), golden eagle (Aquila chrysaetos), and capercaillie (Tetrao urogallus).

 The last wisent from present-day Romania territory, a symbol of Maramureș, was hunted to extinction in 1852.
-Lostriţa, a local variety of salmon, still live in the mountain rivers.
+Lostrița, a local variety of salmon, still live in the mountain rivers.

 Several protected areas have been created in Maramureș.
 The Rodna Mountains National Park was designated in 1990, the Maramureș Mountains Natural Park in 2004, and there are many other caves, gorges, cliff formations, and lakes which are officially-protected areas.